awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-optional-components.md

 1. In the **Attach Volume** dialog box, type the instance ID and the name of the device for the attachment, and choose **Attach**\.
 If you need help with the device name, see [Device Naming](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/device_naming.html)\.

 1. Connect to your instance and make the volume available\.
-For more information, see [Making an Amazon EBS Volume Available for Use on Windows](ebs-using-volumes.md)\.
+For more information, see [Making an Amazon EBS volume available for use on Windows](ebs-using-volumes.md)\.
 **Important**
 Do not initialize the volume\.